 Registration and Programs of Study

 Registration.
-Important dates and deadlines are announced in the Graduate College Calendar (https://grad.illinois.edu/general/calendar/fall.)
+Important dates and deadlines are announced on the Office of the Registrar's website (https://registrar.illinois.edu/academic-calendars.)
 Registration is carried out using the University of Illinois at Urbana-Champaign Enterprise Applications - Student Self-Service registration system (apps.uillinois.edu/selfservice/index.html).
 Fall semester instruction begins in late August and the semester terminates in mid-December.
 Spring semester instruction begins in the third week of January, and the semester terminates in early May.
 Summer sessions generally extend from approximately May 15th through August 5.
 CEE classroom instruction normally occurs during the 8- week summer session which begins around mid-June.

 Advisors.
 All graduate students are assigned an academic advisor who assists in planning and carrying through a program of graduate coursework which fits their needs and satisfies departmental and Graduate College requirements.